Karaka-Management/oms-Script/Docs/Help/en/introduction.md

 # Introduction

 The **Helper** module is a very powerful module which allows users to create custom tools/helpers and make them available to other users.
-A very common use case is to create custom reports which can be based on the Orange-Management database but also on data from other databases.
+A very common use case is to create custom reports which can be based on the Karaka database but also on data from other databases.
 Other examples could be a helper to generate recurring mailings based on data stored in the database or small applications for storing and managing data.

 ## Target Group

-The target group for this module is every organization which would like to create customized helper & reports while still integrating and managing them through the Orange-Management application.
+The target group for this module is every organization which would like to create customized helper & reports while still integrating and managing them through the Karaka application.
 The implementation of such helpers requires programming knowledge in PHP and potentially JavaScript.

 # Setup